telerik/blazor-docs/knowledge-base/common-popup-component-comparison.md

 This KB article answers the following questions:

 * What are the differences between the Dialog and the Window component?
+Dialog vs Window comparison.
 * What are the differences between the Popover and the Tooltip?
+Popover vs Tooltip comparison.
 * When should you use one popup component over another?